percona/k8spg-docs/docs/update-backup-restore.md

 !!! note

     To make sure that all transactions are captured in the backup, you need to stop the old cluster.
-This bringы downtime to the application.
+This brings downtime to the application.

 ## Prepare the backup